The Best Things to Do in Bath

 Is there a sentence in the English language more vulnerable to the effect of the insertion of a ‘the’ than the title: ‘Things to Do in Bath?’
 Alas, this isn’t the rubber ducky kind of holiday.
 Although, it did take its name from the Roman baths that made use of the hot springs in the city, which became a popular spa town and religious hub over the subsequent centuries.
 And if it was good enough for Charles Dickens and Jane Austen (who was said to have hated it, actually), then it’s good enough for us.
 Still, it’s a bit of a strange name, even if it’s not quite as odd as the German equivalent of Baden-Baden (Bath-Bath – so good, they named it twice).

-Wonder at The Roman Baths
+Wonder at the Roman Baths

 Like the city itself, these are what they say on the tin.
 No messing about with fancy German double-words.
-Here be Roman baths.
+Here be the Roman baths.
 Embark on a tour with an audio guide to learn about all the

 weird intriguing Roman customs in the bathhouse, and check out the 3D model of the house as it was back then.
 The complex was constructed back in 70AD, and many of its original architecture is still intact.
 Imagine real, actual Roman people using the plunge pool and meandering through the changing rooms, as you wander along 2,000-year-old pavements.

 Since we’re starting with the biggies, it’s only right to set out from The Magnetic, your Plum home with remarkable views of Bath Abbey to see it up close.
 If you happen to have a young daughter called Abby, you can have all sorts of laughs pretending to confuse your partner’s mention of the abbey with an instruction to wash the baby.
 This abbey, however, was born in the 7th century and was re-born (reconstructed) 500 years later.
 It doesn’t need you to bathe it, but it’s certainly worth a visit for its perpendicular gothic design.
-Fan vaulting, war memorials and stunning stained glass await you in this remarkable ecclesiastical treasure.
+Fan vaulting, war memorials and stained glass await you in this remarkable ecclesiastical treasure.
 Imagine Jane Austen wandering around and absolutely hating the place centuries ago.

-Walk through Sydney Gardens
+Stroll through Sydney Gardens

 It wasn’t all plain for Jane, who lived in Bath from the early 1800s.
 She said of the Sydney Gardens, onto which her house backed: ‘It would be pleasant to be near the Sydney Gardens.
 We could go into the Labyrinth every day.’
 Ok, it’s not the most resounding endorsement or show of her affections for the gardens or the city - a few hours' drive west of London - but it’s something.
 And we can see why she (sort-of) loved it so much.
 The oldest park in the city, it serves as a museum to the Georgian pleasure garden, packed with all sorts of elaborate and unnecessary features that are just swell to look at.
 Inspect the colourful floral displays, see the original loggia and visit the Temple of Minerva.
 Enjoy the views of the canal boats and trains.